Richard M. Berman

-Richard M. Berman (born September 11, 1943) is a senior United States district judge of the United States District Court for the Southern District of New York.
+Richard M. Berman (born 1943) is a senior United States district judge of the United States District Court for the Southern District of New York.

 Education and early career

 Berman received his Bachelor of Science degree from Cornell University in 1964.
 He earned his Juris Doctor from New York University School of Law in 1967.
 He received a Diploma of Comparative Law in 1968 and a Diploma of International Law in 1970 from the University of Stockholm Faculty of Law, where he also served as Assistant to the Dean of Foreign Students.
-He received a Master of Social Work from Fordham University in 1996.
+He received a Master of Social Work from Fordham Graduate School of Social Service in 1996.
 He went into private practice at Davis Polk & Wardwell in 1970.
 In 1974, he became Executive Assistant to United States Senator Jacob Javits.
 In 1977, he was named executive director of the New York State Alliance to Save Energy, co-chaired by Senators Javits and Daniel Patrick Moynihan.
 A year later, he was appointed General Counsel and Executive Vice President of the Warner Cable Corporation, a position he held until 1986, when he returned to private practice as a partner of LeBoeuf, Lamb, Greene & MacRae.